PiqueDevelopment/evenly/README.md

-# Evenly - Bill Splitting App :money_with_wings:

-**Evenly** is a streamlined and efficient web application designed for easily splitting bills among multiple users.
-Whether for group dinners, shared events, or any communal expense, this app ensures that everyone pays their fair share.
-Developed for **Asha Hope Amanaki**, Evenly allows users to input details about shared expenses, automatically calculate individual contributions, and track balances for seamless settlement.

-## Features 🚀

-- **User-Friendly Interface**: Clean, intuitive form-based interface to input and manage bills.
-- **Bill Entry**: Capture essential details of the bill including description, total amount, date, and participants.
-- **Automatic Splitting**: Calculate contributions either by percentage or fixed amount.
-You can split the bill based on predefined shares or let the app automatically calculate the distribution.
-- **Balance Calculation**: Easily track how much each person owes or is owed.
-The app provides a clear breakdown of who has paid and how the balance should be settled.
-- **Dynamic Member Management**: Add or remove people involved in the bill, with real-time calculation adjustments.
-- **Unique Bill ID**: Each bill entry is tagged with a unique identifier for easier tracking and reference.
-- **Folder Integration**: Automatically generates a unique folder structure for each bill, storing related documents and links for easy access.
-- **Responsive Design**: Fully responsive, providing a great experience on both desktop and mobile devices.

-## Technologies Used 🛠️

-- **HTML**: For structuring the app's user interface.
-- **CSS**: For styling and layout of the app.
-- **JavaScript**: To handle the app’s logic, calculations, and dynamic content updates.
-- **Google Apps Script**: Used for backend functionality, including the generation of unique IDs and integration with Google Sheets to store and manage bill data.
-- **Google Drive API**: To create and manage folder structures for each bill, facilitating document organization and sharing.

-## User Workflow 👥

-1. **Enter Bill Details**: Users input the bill description, date, total amount, and add participants (members).
-2. **Define Payment Split**: Select whether the split should be based on percentages or fixed amounts.
-The app automatically calculates how much each person owes.
-3. **Track Payments**: Specify who has paid and the amount paid.
-The app adjusts the balance and calculates how much each person needs to pay or receive to settle the bill.
-4. **Submit**: Upon submission, the app saves the bill entry to Google Sheets and generates a unique folder for document management.

-## Inputs 📝

-Users will provide the following information to record a bill:
+# **Evenly** - Bill Splitting App 💸

+**Evenly** is a user-friendly and efficient web application designed to simplify the process of splitting bills among multiple users.
+Whether it's for a group dinner, shared event, or any communal expense, Evenly ensures that everyone pays their fair share.
+This app allows users to input bill details, automatically calculate individual contributions, and track balances for seamless settlement.

+---

+## **Features** 🚀

+- **Intuitive Interface**: Clean, form-based UI to easily input and manage bills.
+- **Bill Entry**: Quickly capture key details such as bill description, total amount, date, and participants.
+- **Automatic Splitting**: Seamlessly switch between different split types, with automatic conversion based on the selected method.
+- **Balance Tracking**: View real-time calculations of what each individual owes or is owed, making it easy to settle the bill.
+- **Dynamic Member Management**: Effortlessly add or remove participants, with instant updates to bill splits.
+- **Unique Bill ID**: Each bill entry is assigned a unique identifier for easy tracking and reference.
+- **Folder Integration**: Automatically generates a Google Drive folder for each bill entry, storing relevant documents and links.
+- **Responsive Design**: Fully responsive layout, ensuring a seamless experience across desktop and mobile devices.

+---

+## **Technologies Used** 🛠️

+- **HTML**: For structuring the app’s interface.
+- **CSS**: For styling the layout and design.
+- **JavaScript**: Handles the app’s logic, calculations, and dynamic content updates.
+- **Google Apps Script**: Powers backend functionality, generating unique IDs and integrating with Google Sheets for bill management.
+- **Google Drive API**: Manages folder creation and document storage linked to each bill entry.

+---

+## **User Workflow** 👥

+To add and manage bills in Evenly, follow these steps:

+### 1. **Access the Bill Splitting Script**:
+   - Open your Google Sheets document linked with the app.
+   - In the top navigation bar, click on **Bill Splitting** to access the app's script.

+### 2. **Add or Edit an Entry**:
+   - Select **Add Entry** to create a new bill entry, or choose **Edit Entry** to modify an existing entry.

+### 3. **Fill Out the Form**:
+   - A form will appear where you can input the following details:
+     - **Description**: A brief title or description of the bill (e.g., "Dinner at XYZ restaurant").
+     - **Date**: The date the bill was incurred.
+     - **Total Amount**: The full total amount of the bill.
+     - **Contribution Type**: Choose whether the bill should be split by **Percentage** or **Dollar Amount**.
+     - **Participants**: List the people sharing the bill.
+     - **Payments**: Indicate which participants have already paid for the bill.

+### 4. **Submit the Entry**:
+   - After entering the necessary information, press the **Submit** button.
+This will:
+     - Save the bill entry to the associated Google Sheet.
+     - Generate a unique ID for the entry.
+     - Create a folder in Google Drive to store any related documents for the bill.

+---

+## **Inputs** 📝

+To add a bill, users will need to provide the following details:

 - **Description**: A brief description of the bill (e.g., "Dinner at restaurant").
 - **Date**: The date when the bill was incurred.
-- **Total Amount**: The total amount for the bill.
+- **Total Amount**: The total amount of the bill.
-- **Contribution Type**: Either by percentage or dollar amount.
+- **Split Type**: Choose either **Percentage** or **Dollar Amount**.
-- **People Involved**: List of individuals sharing the bill and individuals who have paid.
+- **People Involved**: A list of individuals who are sharing the bill and those who have already paid.

+---

-## Outputs 📊
+## **Outputs** 📊

-For each bill, the app generates the following outputs:
+Each bill entry will generate the following outputs:

-- **Unique ID**: A unique identifier for the bill entry.
+- **Unique Bill ID**: A unique identifier for the bill.
 - **Description**: The description provided by the user.
 - **Date**: The date the bill was recorded.
 - **Total Amount**: The total amount of the bill.
-- **Who Paid**: Details of the individuals who paid, including the amount they contributed.
+- **Who Paid**: A breakdown of the individuals who have made payments and the amounts they contributed.
-- **Contribution Split**: A breakdown of each person’s contribution, either as a percentage or fixed amount.
+- **Contribution Split**: A detailed list showing each person's share of the bill, calculated based on either percentage or fixed amount.
-- **Balance Split**: The amount each individual owes or is owed after factoring in payments made.
+- **Balance Split**: The amount each individual owes or is owed after factoring in payments already made.
-- **Folder Link**: A Google folder where you can upload documents/files for that specific entry.
+- **Folder Link**: A link to the Google Drive folder containing related documents for the bill.

+---

-## Contribution 🤝
+## **Contribution** 🤝

-We welcome contributions to improve the Evenly app!
-If you would like to contribute, please fork the repository, make your changes, and submit a pull request.
+We welcome contributions to enhance and improve the Evenly app!
+If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

-For any questions or feedback, please reach out to:
+For any questions or feedback, feel free to reach out to the development team:
 - [Brendon Tran](mailto:brendontran21@gmail.com)
 - [Dylan Liu](mailto:dliuninja@gmail.com)